 Technical Indicators Used

-- Support & Resistance = the underlying has just experienced a pullback/decline to clear support level
+- Support & Resistance = the underlying has just experienced an increase to a clear resistance level

-- Bollinger Bands in combination with Keltner Squeeze: at the bottom and outside Keltner bands
+- Bollinger Bands in combination with Keltner Squeeze: at the top and outside Keltner bands

 - ADX/DMI: increasing up and above 20